riley-williams/buoyant/README.md

   - Zero heap allocation
   - Minimal memory footprint
   - Immediate mode, CPU rendering
-- Support for both text-based and pixel-based rendering and layout through the use of generic traits
+- Support for both character-based and pixel-based rendering and layout
 - Ability to support a variety of render devices (e.g., terminal, framebuffer, SPI display, ...)

 ## Layout and rendering

-- **View definition:** This follows the SwiftUI model of defining the view hierarchy entirely withing the type system.

-- **Layout:** The view object is passed through the layout engine, which computes the size of each view.
-Just like SwiftUI, the parent offers a size, but children are free to choose their own size.
-This produces a statically typed layout tree that mirrors the structure of the view definition.

-- **Render:** The render target is passed to the layout, and the layout engine renders the view hierarchy to the target.
-Minor layout computations such as text wrapping may be repeated, depending on the available cache size.

-## Available views

-- `Text`: A view that renders text.
-The text is wrapped to the width of the parent offer, attempting to respect word boundaries.
-Options are available for multiline text alignment.

-- `HStack`, `VStack`, `ZStack`: Views that stack their children horizontally or vertically.
-The size of the stack is determined by the size of the children.
-Alignment and spacing options are available.

-- `Spacer`: A view that takes up all available space in the parent view.
-It is aware of the layout direction it was presented in, and will expand in the appropriate dimension.

-- `Divider`: A view that renders a horizontal or vertical line.
-Like `Spacer`, it is aware of the layout direction it was presented in, and will render as a line in the appropriate dimension.

-- `Padding`: A view that adds padding around its child view.
-This is equivalent to the SwiftUI `padding` modifier.

-- `Rectangle`: A view that renders a rectangle.
-The rectangle is filled with the foreground color.
+Layout code is shared across all pixel types.
+Views produce a layout which can then be rendered to a render target, calling the rendering code specific to the render target's pixel type.

 ## Available render targets

 - `TextBuffer`: A basic fixed-size `char` buffer.
 Does not respect graphemes.
   This is primarily useful for testing and debugging.

+- `CrossTerm`: Renders colored character-pixels to a terminal using the `crossterm` crate.

 ## Roadmap

+Right now, all the core components exist to build and render static views.

+These are the planned features, in order of priority:

 - embedded-graphics trait implementations
+- More robust Font support
+  - embedded-graphics fonts
+  - Embedded SPI displays with built-in fonts
+- State management
   - Layout reuse
   - Animations
+- Interactivity
   - click/tap routing
+  - focus management / keyboard input

+These things would be nice:

+- Unicode / grapheme support for proper text handling outside embedded

 ## Usage notes

-It is a work in progress and should not be used in production.
+This project is a work in progress and should not be used in production.

 At this point in time, all public API should be considered unstable, and this library does not yet respect SemVer.
+Yeah I should have started at 0.0.x.
+Sorry.

 ## License